The directory below lists some of our graduate students from our graduate programs.

 - Email: chineni0@student.ubc.ca

-View ProfileChinenye Helen Eze is a Ph.D student at the Peter Allard School of Law, where she completed her LLM in 2022.
+View ProfileChinenye Helen Eze is a Ph.D candidate at the Peter Allard School of Law, where she completed her LLM in 2022.
 She has a passion for intellectual property and social justice.
 Her research examines the effect of human gene patents on medical research in the United States of America and Nigeria.
 Chinenye seeks to examine this issue through Critical Intellectual Property lens and a qualitative and comparative methodological approach.

 - Allard School of Law